 There will be crafts, clowns, face painting and a magician.
 There will be a popcorn-eating contest on Sept.
 17 at 5:30 p.m. in The Pit.

 New features this year include keg barrel races, beer stein races, and a large assortment of food trucks set up by the north fountain.
 The keg barrel races will happen on Sept.
 17 at 3, 5 and 7 p.m. and on Sept.
 18 at 4 and 6 p.m.

 The beer stein competitions are slated for Sept.
 16 at 7, 8, 9 and 10 p.m., Sept.
 17 at 4, 6 and 8 p.m., and Sept.
 18 at 3 and 5 p.m.
-For those races, competitors will hold four or five plastic steins filled with beer and then have to race from one area to another without spilling the beer, said Harding.
+For those race, competitors will hold four or five plastic steins filled with beer and then have to race from one area to another without spilling the beer.